 Many of us grew up hearing that sticks and stones are dangerous, but words “can never harm me.”
 We’ve also learned that this is a lie.
 Words carry power, so teaching responsibility through Scripture means learning to put a guard on our mouths.
 In another passage, James compared the abuse of words to a raging forest fire and to deadly poison (James 3:5-8).
 We have a responsibility to produce light, not heat, with the things we say.

-Responsibility to focus on the future: “For the grace of God has appeared, bringing salvation for all people, instructing us to deny godlessness and worldly lusts and to live in a sensible, righteous, and godly way in the present age, while we wait for the blessed hope, the appearing of the glory of our great God and Savior, Jesus Christ” — Titus 2:11-13
+“For the grace of God has appeared, bringing salvation for all people, training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age, waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ

 An old hymn says, “This world is not my home; I’m just a passing through.”
 That’s the story of every believer.
 Unfortunately, we often get caught up in the here and now of this life instead of focusing on our hope for the next.
 As dads and men, we have a responsibility to let eternity shape who we are on earth.
 Since the “grace of God” (Jesus) appeared once to bring salvation, we need to stay alert for His second “appearing.”
 This life is not all there is.